lirondco/forgetmenot-server/README.md

 POST - adds a new list.
 Must have a 'name' and an optional 'theme', which is an unimplemented styling feature.

 PATCH - modifies a list and its theme.
-The fetch method works but it's currently unimplemented in the client app.

 /lists/:list_id